slateci/slateci.github.io/_docs/concepts/what-is-slate/trust.md

 ## Overview

-SLATE is designed for two different senses of multi-tenancy: First, to avoid interference between SLATE and non-SLATE users on participating Kubernetes clusters, and second prevent interference between SLATE users on the same clusters.
+SLATE is designed for two different senses of multi-tenancy: First, to avoid interference between SLATE and non-SLATE users on participating Kubernetes clusters, and second to prevent interference between SLATE users on the same clusters.

 ## SLATE sharing with non-SLATE uses